Why are My Tomato Flowers Falling Off and Not Making Fruit?

 - Not Enough Light

-- Excessive Wind – dries up the flower or physically damages the flowers
+- Excessive Wind – dries up the flower or physically damages the yellow flowers

 - Improper Nutrition – Over fertilizing with nitrogen can also cause your plants to have lush growth at the expense of setting fruit.
 Under fertilizing will lead to plants that cannot supply enough energy to grow fruit.
 There is a fine line between over fertilizing and under fertilizing.